loathers/cagebot/README.md

 feel free to add them too, but I take no responsibility for failures.
 If you need to tiebreak equipment, +noncombat rate is nice too.

+If the account is to bait for hamster runs, please ensure that the account has CLEESH, and the CAGEBOT macro reads "CLEESH;runaway;repeat".
+Please purchase a lucky rabbitfish fin and use it as one of your accessories.
+This removes the need for Whatsian Ionic Pliers.
+The cagebait should be able to not get hit by the sewer monsters prior to casting CLEESH.

 Optionally manually stock bot with the items below for consumption.
 Bot must be at least the associated level to consume these items.
 Currently bot will not buy these, only uses from inventory.